fizzed/stork/README.md

 ### hello-server-play

-Example project using the [PlayFramework](http://playframework.com) for building a simple Hello World daemon.
+Example project using the Stork SBT Plugin for the [PlayFramework](http://playframework.com).
 The PlayFramework allows you to use a mix of Scala/Java for creating web applications.
 Play uses SBT underneath the hood, but they also define many special settings in SBT for building their applications.
-The stork-play-assembly tool automates using the play build system to structure a final assembly tarball that meets the stork canonical standards.
-It's also a great example of how any JVM-based application can ultimately be packaged into the stork layout.
-To build the project, just execute the following in src/examples/hello-server-play:

-	stork-play-assembly
+To build the project and use this plugin, you'll need to run the following.
+If you use Play <= 2.2, then run with the "play" executable or for Play >= 2.3 (shown below), you use the "activator" command.

+    activator stage stork-assembly
+    target/stork/bin/hello-server-play --run

-On success, the target/ directory will contain the final assembly tarball.
+On success, the target/ directory will also contain the final assembly tarball.
 This tarball is ready for distribution or deployment using stork-fabric-deploy.

-## Launcher
+## The Stork Launcher

-Collection of utilities for generating native launchers for Java-based applications across Windows, Linux, Mac OSX, and many other UNIX-like systems (any NIX with a JVM and bourne shell support).
+Utility for generating native launchers for Java-based applications across Windows, Linux, Mac OSX, and many other UNIX-like systems (any NIX with a JVM and bourne shell support).